plgatto/katas/git/moving-files.md

-# Git: moving a file to a new location
+# Git: moving a file to a new folder

 ## Kata
 1. Create a new repo